 - Unlimited recording length.

 5. Super Screen Recorder

 The next app on our list of the best screen recorders for Android is Super Screen Recorder.
-It is an excellent screen recorder which has a great user-interface.
+It is an excellent screen recorder that has a great user-interface.
 It’s not your ordinary screen recorder but it also doubles as a video editor.
 Like a few apps in this list, Super Screen Recorder lets you record your screen without a time limit that doesn’t require root access.
 Along with a light and easy UI, the app provides high-quality videos.

 You can choose the resolution, frame rates, and bit rates.
 The app lets you pause and resume swiftly.
 The floating windows do not cause trouble while executing any actions.
 The app includes a GIF maker, a Facecam, and a brush tool that lets you draw over the video.
 I rest my case!
 Download this app from the link below.

 - Full-HD screen recording.